| Feature | Benefit | Best For |

 | Offline capabilities | Basic corrections without internet | On-the-go typing |

-An english keyboard app changes how you write on your phone.
-I've tested dozens of these apps over the past three years, and the difference between stock keyboards and AI-powered ones is massive.
+An english keyboard app fundamentally changes how you write on your phone.
+I've tested dozens of these apps over the past few years, and the difference between stock keyboards and AI-powered ones has never been more dramatic than it is today.
 Your phone's default keyboard catches basic typos, sure.
-But an intelligent english typing app actually improves your writing style, vocabulary, and grammar in ways that feel almost like having an editor in your pocket.
+But a genuinely intelligent english typing app improves your writing style, vocabulary, and grammar in ways that feel almost like having a professional editor in your pocket at all times.

-Most people don't realize their keyboard could do so much more.
-They accept autocorrect fails, awkward phrasing, and embarrassing mistakes in professional emails.
+Most people still don't realize how much their keyboard is holding them back.
+They accept autocorrect fails, awkward phrasing, and embarrassing mistakes in professional emails because they assume that's just how mobile typing works.
 I used to send messages with "your" instead of "you're" all the time until I switched to a proper AI keyboard.
-The technology exists to fix these issues automatically, yet many folks still struggle with basic writing on mobile devices.
+By 2026, there's genuinely no reason to keep settling for less — the technology to fix these issues automatically is right there in your app store.

 A standard keyboard just records what you type.
 An english keyboard powered by AI actually understands context.
 It knows when "there" should be "their" based on the sentence structure.
 It recognizes that an email to your boss needs different language than a text to your friend.
 This isn't magic – it's natural language processing working in real-time.